-- 2.5.14.
+2.5.15.
 Users should avoid re-shaping polygons as this will alter baseline areas.
-Instead, use the various cutting tools in QGIS to divide features. - 2.5.15.
+Instead, use the various cutting tools in QGIS to divide features.

+- 2.5.16.
 To aid in workflow efficiency, input variables have been restricted or automated where feasible.
 For this functionality to work, users need to input variables in a systematic manner, working through the variables in the order given.
-If altering a feature, users should ensure they adjust all variables for impacted features to avoid creating incorrect value combinations.
+If altering a feature, users should ensure they adjust all variables for impacted features to avoid creating incorrect value combinations. - 2.5.17.

-- 2.5.16.
 Users should be aware that due to QGIS limitations, some linked automated fields only visually update when the attribute table is re-opened.
 However, the underlying data file updates as soon as the edits have been saved, so this restriction does not impact the accuracy of data exports.
-Additionally, this limitation does not apply to the area and length fields which update automatically whenever a feature is edited. - 2.5.17.
-Whenever moving between editable layers within a group (i.e., from the Baseline to Master layer), users should click the refresh button (hotkey: F5) to ensure all layers have synced. - 2.5.18.
+Additionally, this limitation does not apply to the area and length fields which update automatically whenever a feature is edited. - 2.5.18.
+Whenever moving between editable layers within a group (i.e., from the Baseline to Master layer), users should click the refresh button (hotkey: F5) to ensure all layers have synced. - 2.5.19.
 The 'Parcel Ref' variable in the attributes table is a useful way to link a habitat parcel (individual feature) to the main metric, SSM, and a report (Figure 2-3).
-Values can be manually set by the user or can be automatically generated by leaving this variable blank until the end of the data creation process.
+This should be left to automatically fill in as 'Null' or filled in with the relevant reference.
+If this box is left blank, the GIS import tool may not work.
 Once all the required features have been created, the attributes table formula bar can be utilised to match the values in this variable to those of the hidden 'fid' variable (the 'fid' variable is automatically populated with unique values).